99002602/Advanced-calculator/Project/2_Design/README.md

 # Design

-* Contains the associated diagram(s) which is a model of the project.
+* Contains the model of the project expressed as diagram(s).

 ## Tools used